 posted on January 18, 2022

-This team is working to find ways to bring God’s Word into this people group through literacy, Scripture engagement, evangelism, and discipleship.
+This team is working to find ways to bring God’s Word into this large people group where less than 1 in 5,000 people know Christ.
+Relationship building, literacy learning, Scripture engagement, evangelism, and discipleship are key methods needed.
 The way this is done will depend on the skills and giftings of the successful applicant(s).